wubuku/infinite-sea/README.md

 # Infinite Seas

-We are creating a maritime trading, managing, and battling diplomatic fully onchain game. we believe the best fully onchain games should be fun and infinite (define by games that are non-session and infinitely large map) with an open economy design.
+We are creating a maritime trading, managing, and battling diplomatic fully on-chain game. we believe the best fully onchain games should be fun and infinite (define by games that are non-session and infinitely large map) with an open economy design.
 ![image](https://hackmd.io/_uploads/H1yiNQVkA.jpg)

 why open economy?
 -
 * blockchain offers a great environment for microtransactions between players.
 We aim to create a game that players are encouraged to trade game assets with each other just like real world maritime trading between ports and ports.
-Ports trading are building with our AMM infrasture.
+Ports trading are building with our AMM infrastructure.
 * players are required to stake chain native coins to get ownership of islands.
 Players can make diplomatic treaty with others to join the alliance.
 Winners take the orignal stakes of the loser stakes. and game continues.
 * The game is designed with mmorpg elements in mind.
 Our goal is to create a world that players want to live in.
 We have planting, mining, fishing, cooking, crafting, smithing, building for the pve parts, as well as trading, battling, thieving, and sailing for the pvp parts.
 ![WechatIMG189-2](https://hackmd.io/_uploads/Hk2vS7V1R.jpg)